AI-Assisted Legacy Migration: Lessons Learned

 The rule that changed everything: Clear AI context religiously.

 Don't let conversations grow.
 Don't let context windows fill.
-Start fresh frequently with only essential information.
+Restart frequently with only essential information.

 It seemed wasteful at first.
 "But I just explained the architecture!"